 It is true that Father Ryan is already a place where students are known and loved for who they are.
 The House System enables that promise to be lived out in more tangible ways each day.
 As students meet in a mentor group of mixed grade levels and develop an ongoing relationship with a faculty or staff mentor over four years, the Father Ryan experience can be deepened by helping students find a sense of belonging and value in a supportive community.

-The House System divides students, faculty and staff into groups, or houses.
+The House System divides students, faculty and staff into six houses.
 Each of these smaller communities will have a faculty leader and a school counselor.
 Houses will then be separated into smaller mentor groups, led by a mentor teacher.
 These mentor groups meet daily and stay together through graduation, all while allowing students more chances to discover their talents, lead their peers, and celebrate successes in a supportive community.

 One of the advantages of a Father Ryan High School education is the opportunity to gain valuable leadership experience while on campus.
 With the House System, even more leadership opportunities will be available to our Irish!
 Each house will have its own student-led “government,” and there will be ample time for peer-to-peer mentoring as well.

 Father Ryan has a storied history built on a tradition of faith, knowledge, and service.
 We believe that the house system will only enrich and deepen this experience, while also providing students more opportunities to help build new traditions for each individual house.

 Absolutely!
 Class-level camaraderie is an important part of high school.
 Students will still identify with their freshman, sophomore, junior, and senior classmates.
 The Father Ryan House System just provides additional opportunities to get to know and learn from students in other grades.
 Placement in a house isn’t a replacement for one’s grade level – it’s a bonus!
 Within the house structure, students will be able to interact with a diverse cross-section of the student body.